National Fonts

+The National Fonts (ฟอนต์แห่งชาติ; RTGS: [font] haeng chat) are 2 sets of free and open-source computer fonts for the Thai script sponsored by the Thai government.
+In 2001, the first set of fonts was released by NECTEC.
+The 3 Thai typefaces in the set; Kinnari, Garuda and Norasi; were intended to be public alternatives to the widely used commercial typefaces.
+Later on, Thai Linux Working Group (TLWG) released these 3 typefaces alongside 10 others as Fonts-TLWG software package.
+In 2006, a computer font competition was held.
+13 of these typefaces won the competition and later got adopted by the Government of Thailand as public and official fonts.
+Later in 2021, another typeface, Chulabhorn Likhit was selected as the 14th typeface in the set.
+Thus, the set has gained the nickname of fourteen National Fonts.
+The typefaces and all of their subsequently developed versions are released by the Software Industry Promotion Agency (SIPA), together with the Department of Intellectual Property through f0nt.com.
+Hence another nickname for the set, SIPA fonts (ฟอนต์ซิป้า).
+In 2018, 13 of these typefaces from this set have been revised by a local font foundry Cadson Demak (คัดสรร ดีมาก), along with Google Fonts.

 History

+Typefaces by NECTEC and Thai Linux Working Group

+In 2001, the first "National Fonts" set was released by NECTEC.
+It contains three Thai typefaces: Kinnari, Garuda, and Norasi.
+These typefaces were intended to be public alternatives to the widely used, yet licence-restricted, commercial typefaces that came bundled with major operating systems and applications.
+Later on, Thai Linux Working Group (TLWG) released these 3 typefaces alongside 10 others as Fonts-TLWG software package.
+Aside from Waree, the other 12 typefaces were released under GPL.

+2006 competition

-The competition was organised by Abhisit Vejjajiva's Council of Ministers, with a view to replacing all existing fonts the Thai Government had bought from the private sector, including Microsoft's Angsana New, Browalia New, Cordia New, and EucrosiaUPC, which were extensively used at that time, with fonts created by Thai nationals.
+On 2 August 2006, Abhisit Vejjajiva's Council of Ministers organised a competition to replace all existing fonts the Thai Government had bought from the private sector, including Microsoft's Angsana New, Browalia New, Cordia New, and EucrosiaUPC, which were extensively used at that time, with fonts created by Thai nationals.
 The competition was part of the "Standard Fonts for Thai Public Sectors" Project (โครงการฟอนต์มาตรฐานราชการไทย) proposed by the Ministry of Information and Communication Technology.
 The Ministry was quoted as saying: "...Various fonts are now used among the public agencies, that's why the state papers have never become standard.
 The fonts are also from the private companies which monopolise the rights over them, so we cannot use them as much as we should...".

 On 7 September 2010, the Council of Ministers officially announced the thirteen fonts as the public fonts, naming them the "national fonts".
 The public agencies were ordered to use these fonts, especially TH Sarabun PSK, in their state papers.
 They were required to cease to use the private sector's fonts by 5 December 2010, King Bhumibol Adulyadej's 83rd birthday.
 The legislative branch and the judicial branch were also asked for cooperation.